-If you’ve been feeling any pain running into your glute, or down through your hamstrings, or even all the way down to your heel, this is known as a radicular pattern of pain.
+If you've been feeling any pain running into your glute, down through your hamstrings, or even down to your heel, this is known as a radicular pattern of pain.

-If you’re having leg pain and subsequently having a hard time determining whether your leg pain is from muscle tissue (the hamstrings) or an irritated nerve, you can try the slump test.
+If you're having leg pain and having difficulty determining whether your leg pain is from muscle tissue (the hamstrings) or an irritated nerve, you can try the slump test.

 To perform the slump test: